4 Best Tarragon Substitutes for Cooking (Updated 2024)

 Recipes That Call for Tarragon

-One of the most basic and accessible ways you can incorporate this spice in your daily life is through drinking it.
+One of the most basic and accessible ways you can incorporate this spice into your daily life is by drinking it.
 However weird it may sound, steeping its leaves directly allows you to get the full range of benefits and antioxidants to help you combat free radicals.

 To try this tea, simply get a few sprigs and pour hot water over them.
 Wait for the tea to steep for around 2 to 3 minutes and you’re done.
 This is the perfect start to your day as it perks up your appetite.